- 1. Enhance a wreath with colorful ribbon

 ‘We make our own fall wreath and it’s a project that can be done as a family.
 It’s meaningful if everybody finds something special to add to the wreath,’ says Katie Smyth of Worm.

-‘We are always drawn to handmade and natural fall decor ideas.
+‘We are always drawn to handmade and natural fall wreath ideas.
 There is nothing more satisfying than bringing in foraged rose hips, pine and bare branches from the garden.
 Simply place them in vases around the house,’ adds Katie.

-6. Invest in the best wreath you can afford
+11. Invest in the best wreath you can afford

-The secret to successful fall decorating is to be as generous with flowers and foliage as your budget allows.
+The secret to successful fall wreath decorating is to be as generous with flowers and foliage as your budget allows.
 Seasonality and sustainability are key, so choose fall wreaths that are made with native foliage such as spruce, holly, ivy, yew and fir.

 If you are after something more contemporary, then forgo the holly and berries.
-‘As well as the usual pine, holly and ivy, try using glossy bundles of camellia foliage and glaucous eucalyptus to add a whole new dimension to your fall decorations,’ says Royal florist, Simon Lycett.
+‘As well as the usual pine, holly and ivy, try using glossy bundles of camellia foliage and glaucous eucalyptus to add a whole new dimension to your fall decorations,’ says royal florist, Simon Lycett.

 Don’t confine a floral wreath to the front door.
 Instead, add seasonal cheer to any room in your home with fall wreath that will make you smile, each and every day.